-The article will give you an understanding of how fake door tests work, how to design them, and what to watch out for not to turn your users against you.
+The article will give you an understanding of how fake door tests work, how to design them, and what to watch out for to avoid turning your users against you.

 What is fake door testing?

-Fake door testing (also known as painted-door testing) is a lean technique to quickly test the viability of new ideas before committing resources to their development.
+Fake door testing (also known as painted door testing) is a lean technique to test the viability of new ideas before committing resources to their development.
+You present users with a feature that doesn’t exist yet and track who engages with it with minimal investment.

 How does a fake door test work (and why)?

-In fake door tests, the customer gets an invitation to use a product or a feature.
+In a fake door test, the customer gets an invitation to use a product or a feature.
 The catch is that the product doesn’t exist yet!

-If you have a product idea but are not sure how much traction it can get, the data you collect from the test can help you make the call.
-By looking at metrics like CTR (Click Through Rate), you can decide which feature or product ideas you should consider.
+If you have a product idea but are not sure how much traction it can get, the data collected from the fake door test can help you make the call.
+By looking at metrics like CTR (Click Through Rate), you can gauge user interest and decide which feature or product ideas should go into the product development process.

-Apart from giving you the data, a well-executed painted-door test can help you get new customers, spark their curiosity, and increase the loyalty and commitment of the existing users.
+Apart from giving you the data, a well-executed painted-door test can help you get new customers, spark their curiosity, and increase loyalty and commitment of the existing user base.

 There have been too many products that failed because the MVP turned out not to be that viable after all.
-Conducting painted-door tests allows you to test the value proposition of the product before spending any money on R&D.
+Conducting painted-door tests allows you to validate demand for product concepts before spending any money on R&D.

 If you would like to see how it works in practice, have a look at the example of Buffer, a social media management tool.